Chronic Inflammation: How Fish Oil May Help

 The relevance of this fact will become more apparent when we talk about harmful inflammation.

 When the Monocytes enter the tissue, they turn into cells called macrophages.
 The role of the Macrophages is to envelop the dying neutrophils containing the tissue fragments.

-After enclosing the Neutrophils, the Macrophages release chemicals that stop any more Neutrophils entering from the blood vessels.
+After enclosing the Neutrophils, the Macrophages release chemicals that stop any more Neutrophils from entering the blood vessels.
 The Monocytes then leave the tissue via nearby lymph vessels, which is known as the resolution of inflammation.

-Returning to the example of the sprained ankle, if resolution occurs where all the dying neutrophils and tissue fragments are taken away, then the ankle will no longer feel inflamed.
+Returning to the example of the sprained ankle, if resolution occurs where all the dying neutrophils and tissue fragments are taken away, the ankle will no longer feel inflamed.

 Inflammation is healthy or normal when resolution occurs.
 Harmful or chronic inflammation occurs when resolution does not happen.

 Let’s revisit the example of the sprained ankle to show how resolution does not happen.

 Firstly, the sprained ankle causes damaged tissue fragments.
 The presence of the damaged tissue causes fibroblasts to release chemicals that attract Neutrophils into the tissue, and they begin to die and start enveloping the particles.